 American Dream is home to many family-friendly activities like Nickelodeon Universe—the Western Hemisphere's biggest indoor amusement park.
 You can also go ice skating on an NHL-size rink, play a round of Angry Bird mini golf, and visit a three-story candy shop.
 Want more?
 There's even an indoor water park, plus a SeaLife Aquarium and Legoland Discovery Center.

 From low-key neighborhood alleys to neon-lit, arcade-style bowling centers, nothing beats a game of tenpin on a blustery afternoon.
 Check out our guide to New Jersey's top family-friendly bowling alleys.

 19. iPlay America – Freehold

 Too chilly for the boardwalk?
 This indoor amusement park combines classic rides like bumper cars and a carousel with carnival games, laser tag, bowling, restaurants, and a sweet shop—all inside one cavernous space.

-Burn off some energy without having to bundle up and bounce on an outdoor trampoline or bounce house.
-Check out our round-up of Garden Stateindoor trampoline parks and bounce houses.
+Burn off some energy without having to bundle up and bounce on an indoor trampoline or bounce house.
+Check out our round-up of Garden State indoor trampoline parks and bounce houses.

-This post was originally published in 2017 and has been updated since.
+This post was originally published in 2017 and has been updated for 2021.